Lake Eildon National Park: History

 The Goulburn River Valley supported a population of hundreds of members of the Aboriginal Australian group known as the Taungurung people.
 Cultural sites belonging to these people would have been flooded with the creation of Lake Eildon.

 The park includes a number of mine shafts related to Victoria's gold rush of the 1860s.
 The park also contains relics from early pastoral use.

 In the 1950s, the Victorian Government purchased farming properties along the Goulburn and Delatite rivers for the construction of Lake Eildon to provide irrigation water for the Goulburn Valley.
 An area of 2670 ha that wasn't flooded was declared Fraser National Park in 1957.
 An area of 24000 ha of state forest adjacent to the lake was reserved as Eildon State Park in 1980 to protect the catchment of Lake Eildon.
 In 1997, the two parks were combined to create Lake Eildon National Park.

 Geology

 The park is mountainous, with peaks up to 900 m, and includes the edge of the Cerberean Caldera, a Supervolcano around 27 km across which was active around 380 million years ago.
 The caldera is evident in a few places as granite outcrops.
 It is thought that the Cerberean Caldera underwent a super eruption 374 Mya, which in turn would have contributed to the Late Devonian extinction event.

 Gold Mining

-The national park contains many shallow gold diggings, shafts and adits.

-The most notable in the Fraser block are those of Italian Gully, originally worked in the 1870's and then again in the 1930's.
+The national park contains evidence of gold mining including many shallow diggings, shafts and adits.
+The most notable sites in the Fraser block are: